MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ### Prepare networking for Teams Rooms

 To optimize Teams Rooms refer to the requirements and recommendations described in [Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub](surface-hub-teams-rooms-networking.md).

+### Support for Teams Rooms in Government Community Cloud High (GCC-H)

+When Teams Rooms for Surface Hub is publicly released later this year, a one-time manual update of the client to version 1.4.00.25354 is needed in order to for it to be able to connect to a GCC-H tenant and then keep itself up-to-date automatically:

+ - Confirm that your Hub has KB5005611 or a later Windows Cumulative Update installed
+ - Use Teams_Uninstall_win32.ppkg to remove current Teams Rooms on Surface Hub version
+ - Restart your device
+ - Install Teams_win32.ppkg to install version 1.4.00.25354
+ - Restart your device again

+Detailed steps:

+1. Save both provisioning packages to the root of your USB drive
+2. Insert the USB drive into your Surface Hub
+3. On your Surface Hub, open the Start menu, select All apps, and then select Settings
+4. Provide your Hub admin credentials when prompted
+5. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**
+6. Under **Select a package**, select the Teams_Uninstall_win32.ppkg provisioning package, and then restart your Surface Hub
+7. On your Surface Hub, open the Start menu, select All apps, and then select Settings
+8. Provide your Hub admin credentials when prompted
+9. Go to **Surface Hub** > **Device management** > **Add or remove a provisioning package**, and then select **Add a package**
+10. Under **Select a package**, select the Teams_win32.ppkg provisioning package, and then restart your Surface Hub

 ### Simplified management of Teams coming to Surface Hub